Brett-Tanner/Journal/2024/Apr_24.md

   - [x] Refactor references to ProposedChange to match them being a state of Lesson
   - Need to be able to compare proposed change and current version side by side
     - [x] Create ProposalsController to handle the changes
-    - [x] Write test for and create ProposalPolicy
     - [x] Create ProposalsController#show
     - [x] Update links where applicable to point at ProposalsController#show rather than LessonType#show
     - [x] Basic styling for ProposalsController#show